alexkasema/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A C program that prints the alphabets in lowercase, followed by a new line
 ## 3-print_alphabets.c
 A C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+## 4-print_alphabt.c
+A C program that prints the alphabet in lowercase, followed by a new line.
+Except letters 'q' and 'e'